Joseph Goebbels: Great Depression

 The Great Depression greatly impacted Germany and by 1930 there was a dramatic increase in unemployment.
 During this time, the Strasser brothers started publishing a new daily newspaper in Berlin, the Nationaler Sozialist.
 Like their other publications, it conveyed the brothers' own brand of Nazism, including nationalism, anti-capitalism, social reform, and anti-Westernism.
-Goebbels complained vehemently about the rival Strasser newspapers to Hitler, and admitted that their success was causing his own Berlin newspapers to be "pushed to the wall".
+Goebbels complained vehemently about the rival Strasser newspapers to Hitler and admitted that their success was causing his own Berlin newspapers to be "pushed to the wall".
 In late April 1930, Hitler publicly and firmly announced his opposition to Gregor Strasser and appointed Goebbels to replace him as Reich leader of Nazi Party propaganda.
 One of Goebbels' first acts was to ban the evening edition of the Nationaler Sozialist.
 Goebbels was also given control of other Nazi papers across the country, including the party's national newspaper, the Völkischer Beobachter (People's Observer).
 He still had to wait until 3 July for Otto Strasser and his supporters to announce they were leaving the Nazi Party.
 Upon receiving the news, Goebbels was relieved the "crisis" with the Strassers was finally over and glad that Otto Strasser had lost all power.

 The rapid deterioration of the economy led to the resignation on 27 March 1930 of the coalition government that had been elected in 1928.
-A new cabinet was formed, and Paul von Hindenburg used his power as president to govern via emergency decrees.
-He appointed Heinrich Brüning as chancellor.
+Paul von Hindenburg appointed Heinrich Brüning as chancellor.
+A new cabinet was formed, and Hindenburg used his power as president to govern via emergency decrees.
 Goebbels took charge of the Nazi Party's national campaign for Reichstag elections called for 14 September 1930.
 Campaigning was undertaken on a huge scale, with thousands of meetings and speeches held all over the country.
 Hitler's speeches focused on blaming the country's economic woes on the Weimar Republic, particularly its adherence to the terms of the Treaty of Versailles, which required war reparations that had proven devastating to the German economy.
 He proposed a new German society based on race and national unity.
-The resulting success took even Hitler and Goebbels by surprise: the party received 6.5 million votes nationwide and took 107 seats in the Reichstag, making it the second largest party in the country.
+The resulting success took even Hitler and Goebbels by surprise: the party received 6.5 million votes nationwide and took 107 seats in the Reichstag, making it the second-largest party in the country.